 Prior to his arrival at UMass Boston, he was the Head Girls Soccer Coach at Silver Lake Regional High School, where he led the Lakers to the first and only Patriot League title in school history in 2006.

 Greg is also going into his seventh year with C.S.
-United Soccer Club, where he serves as the clubs full time Academy Director.
+United Soccer Club, where he serves as the clubs full time West Region Director of Coaching.

 In 2010 Visinho captured a Presidents Cup Region 1 Championship for the club with his U15 team.
 This marked the first girls regional championship of any kind in the clubs 16 year history.

-He has also coached for several premier clubs in Massachusetts over the last thirteen years including the Taunton Eagles, Bay State Clippers, South Shore Select and Crusaders United.
+He has also coached for several premier clubs in Massachusetts over the last fourteen years including the Taunton Eagles, South Shore Select and Crusaders United.
 In addition he serves as a Camp Director for several camps throughout the Bay State.

-Visinho has earned his USSF F and E badges, NFHS Fundamentals of coaching certificate , NSCAA Goalkeeping Diploma and his NSCAA National Diploma (with Distinction) and Advanced National Diploma (with Distinction).
-He will be attending the NSCAA Premier Diploma this January.
+Visinho has earned his USSF F and E badges, NFHS Fundamentals of coaching certificate, NSCAA Goalkeeping Diploma and his NSCAA National Diploma, NSCAA Advanced National Diploma and NSCAA Premier Diploma.
+He will be attending his USSF B License this summer.